benarnav/benarnav.github.io/posts/bytephase.md

 These tests also used the [first 10,000 elements](https://huggingface.co/datasets/NeelNanda/pile-10k){:target="_blank" rel="noopener"} of The Pile.

-## Lessons Learned and Future Improvements section:
+## Lessons Learned and Future Improvements

 Developing `bytephase` was a fascinating and rewarding deep dive into the intricacies of tokenization and its impact on LLM performance.
 Some key takeaways include:

 - The importance of efficient data structures in NLP pipelines